BassMatiFreecad/FreecadUserBook/README.md

 4 - JavaScript is used to support the user interface to a large extent.
 I'm not sure whether JS can be used to automate WIKI pages, and what the limitations are.

+5 - Small Devices
+The content should be easily readable on small devices (smartphones etc.) or narrow browser windows.
+This requires that the content automatically fills the available width, and flows down as required.
+Something like a "responsive layout".
+As a benefit, you can arrange the web browser in a small strip side-by-side with the Freecad window, and still read comfortably.

 Why I should perhaps write a WIKI